mchcorp/rva-reporting-engine/README.md

 Docker and docker-compose must be installed on the host system.
 Additionally, Zip must be installed in order to use the CLI backup utility.

-Copy the zip archive of the Reporting Engine source code to the host machine and unzip it.
+Either use git clone or Copy the zip archive of the Reporting Engine source code to the host machine and unzip it.
 Then apply executable permissions to ptp.py and wait-for-it.sh.

 ```sh
 chmod +x ptp.py